Alfresco/acs-deployment/docs/examples/search-external-access.md

 ## Deployment

-By default, Alfresco Search services endpoint (`/solr`) is disabled for external access due to security reasons.
+By default, the Alfresco Search Services endpoint (`/solr`) is disabled for external access due to security reasons.
 But, this can be enabled should you wish.
 You may need to adjust the configuration settings as per [acs-deployment configuration table](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services#configuration).

-For full reference to ENVIRONMENT variables used in below snippets, please see [ACS Deployment](../helm-deployment-aws_cloud.md#deploying-alfresco-content-services)
+For full reference to ENVIRONMENT variables used in below snippets, see [ACS Deployment](../helm-deployment-aws_cloud.md#deploying-alfresco-content-services)

 ### Install ACS Helm Chart with Search external access